adamranieri/XPath-Hero/questions.md

   - hint use last()
 - Get All tds where the id is between 200 and 300
   - hint use logical operators and [@id]

+## Hi Score
+- Get the li that conatins TIM's Dig Dug score
+  - hint use 'and'
+- Get the list items that belong to YVN or GAR
+- Get the total amount of li in the document
+  - hint use count

 ## Sales Report
 - Select only the second table